ayang629/IoT_Messaging_Brokers/README.md

 	Options in configuration file:

 		experiment_type: What type of experiment to run.
-NOT IMPLEMENTED YET.

 		num_topics: The number of unique topics to be instantiated.